OlivBerg/CST8916_Remote/assignment1/assignment1.md

 ## Q1: Explain how both REST and GraphQL could be used to handle the data requests and updates required by the system.

-- For REST, describe how different endpoints could be structured, and how requests such as GET, POST, PUT, and DELETE would manage data.
-- or GraphQL, describe how queries and mutations could handle the same data operations and how this approach differs from REST.
-- Compare the pros and cons of using REST versus GraphQL for your specific use case.

 ### Rest Implementation
 #### Important Definition